Optimizing Reads

 4MB

-The size of the prefetch unit
+The size of each prefetch unit.

 alluxio.user.position.reader.streaming.async.prefetch.max.part.number